esheldon/pycolumns/README.md

     voltate            <f4    None False

 # Only objects in the root are shown above, but we can
-# print the full directory structure
+# print the full directory structure which shows that
+# telemetry also has a sub table
 >>> cols.list()
 root has 4 columns 2 metadata
 telemetry/
+  periods/

 >>> cols.list(full=True)
 - id